INDEPENDENT STATUS FOR "THE OLD CITY OF JERUSALEM"

-Melchizedek was then king -a priest king- of Salem, the future Jerusalem.
+Melchizedek was then Priest-King of Salem, the future Jerusalem.

 For this God, he built (sacrificial) altars in different places, including the ones near Shechem (Nablus) and Hebron.

-That is when God promised Abraham to give him and his descendants the whole land of Canaan IN ETERNAL OCCUPATION!
+That is when God promised Abraham, to give him and his descendants, the whole land of Canaan IN ETERNAL

-The name of his grandson Jacob, son of Isaac, was changed by God to Israel.
+The name of his grandson Jacob, son of Isaac, was changed by God into Israel.

 Juda gave his name also to the territory in which he settled, Judea, of which Jerusalem was the centre.

-Because of overpopulation and lengthy periods of famine in their own country, many Israelites migrated to Egypt, where they lived in slavery.
+Because of overpopulation and lengthy periods of famine, many Israelites migrated to Egypt, where they lived in slavery.

-David, from the genealogical lineage of Juda, became king of the Jews, as the Israelites were called from those days onward.
+David, from the genealogical lineage of Juda, became King of the Jews, as the Israelites were called from those days

-He bought the Temple Mountain (the threshing floor) from Arauna the Jebusite and established a new altar for God.
+He bought on the Temple Mountain "the threshing floor" from Arauna the Jebusite and established a new altar for God.

 Under his reign, Jerusalem became a centre of secular and religious power.

-In 1000 BC, his son Solomon built the first Jewish temple on the Temple Mountain in Jerusalem.
+In 1000 BC, his son Solomon built on the Temple Mountain in Jerusalem the first Jewish temple.

-Almost all Jews were taken away in captivity.
+Babylonians.
+Almost all Jews were taken away in captivity to Babylon.

 One century later Jerusalem became subject to Persian rule.

-In 300 BC. the Middle-East was conquered by the Greeks and a few centuries later by the Romans.
+In 300 BC. the Middle-East was conquered by the Greek and two centuries later by the Romans.

-Around the year 0, from Jewish parents, from the geneological line of David, Jesus of Nazareth was born in Betlehem.
+Around the year 0, from Jewish parents and from the geneological line of David, Jesus of Nazareth was born in Betlehem.

 Having no land of their own, most Jews dispersed (Diaspora=dispersion) across the entire Roman Empire.